dimitar-4/dimitar-cholakov-website/README.md

-# Personal Website - **Dimitar Cholakov**
+# **Dimitar Cholakov** - Personal Website/Portfolio

+## Languages Used

+1. HTML 5 - _Structure_
+2. CSS 3 - _Style_
+3. JavaScript - _Logic_

 ---

-## (UX)

-### User Stories

----
-## Features

- - Owner introduction.
- - See owner's education and skills.
- - See owner's professional experience/projects.
- - See/download owner's CV.
- - See owner's personal activities and hobby work.
- - Owner's contact information.

----
 ## Technologies Used

- 1. HTML 5
- 2. CSS 3
- 3. Git
- 4. GitHub
+1. Visual Studio Code
+    - Code editor used to create this project.
- 5. Bootstrap v5.1.3
+2. Bootstrap v5.1.3
+    - Used to add responsive design, components and layout.
- 6. Google Fonts
+3. Google Fonts
+    - Used to add fonts for the text content.
- 7. Font Awesome
+4. Font Awesome

----
-## Testing

----
-## Deployment
+    - Used to add icons.
+5. Favicon.io
+    - Used to create and add favicon.
+6. Git
+    - Used for version control.
+7. GitHub
+    - Used to publish and store this project.

 ---

 ## Credits

 ### Content

 ### Media